Skip to Content Facebook Feature Image

 Oseguera Cervantes was killed during an attempt to capture him, as his followers attempted to fight off Mexican troops.

-Mexico's Defense Department said in a statement that the army launched an operation in the southern part of Jalisco state to capture Oseguera Cervantes, involving the Mexican Air Force and special forces.
+Mexico's Defense Secretary Ricardo Trevilla said Monday that the army and National Guard launched an operation in the southern part of Jalisco state to capture Oseguera Cervantes, involving the Mexican air force and special forces.
+Intelligence gathered about one of Oseguera Cervantes' romantic partners led them to his hideout, he said.

-The cartel counterattacked, and in the ensuing confrontation, federal forces killed four members of the criminal group, and wounded three others, including its leader, who died later during transfer by air to Mexico City, according to the statement.
+The cartel counterattacked, and in the ensuing confrontation, federal forces killed eight members of the criminal group.
+Oseguera Cervantes and two of his bodyguards were wounded and died later during transfer by air to Mexico City, Trevilla said.

-Oseguera Cervantes' will help Mexico's government show results to the U.S., which is pressuring its neighbor to pursue drug cartels more aggressively.
-Both countries said intelligence collaboration helped lead to Sunday's operation.
+Oseguera Cervantes' death will help Mexico's government show results to the U.S., which is pressuring its neighbor to pursue drug cartels more aggressively.
+Both countries said intelligence cooperation helped lead to Sunday's operation.

 Oseguera Cervantes was facing multiple indictments in the United States and the U.S. State Department had offered a $15 million reward for information leading to his arrest.
 The Trump administration designated his cartel and others foreign terrorist organizations a year ago.